dansmart/mobile-smart/readme.txt

 === Plugin Name ===
 Contributors: dolby_uk
 Donate link: http://www.mobile-smart.co.uk/
-Tags: iphone, mobile, theme switcher, mobile theme, mobile device, series 60, ipad, blackberry, android, tablet Requires at least: 3.1
+Tags: iphone, mobile, theme switcher, mobile theme, mobile device, ipad, blackberry, android, tablet Requires at least: 3.1
-Tested up to: 4.5
+Tested up to: 4.6
 Stable tag: trunk

 The Mobile Smart plugin allows your Wordpress site to switch your theme if a user visits it using a mobile device,